Call for UiO:Energy and Environment Convergence Environments 2024/2025

 Phase II - Full application

-The final call for full applications for UiO:Energy and Environment - Convergence Environments will be published on November 18th 2024 alongside the full application form and template.
+Final call for full applications for UiO:Energy and Environment - Convergence Environments.
 All applicants that have submitted a sketch application in phase I are eligible.
-The text below is preliminary, and subject to adjustments.

 Goals